-You visit the doctor early in the moring and wait for what seems like the longest 15 minutes and she finally gives you the good news that you are expecting!
+You visit the doctor early in the moring and wait for what seems like the longest 15 minutes when the doctor finally gives you the good news that you are expecting!
 “Alhamdullilah!” you say and smile at your husband.
 You are excited and can’t wait to begin this new adventure.
-However as the pregnancy progresses, you are shocked at the hurtful and sometimes rude comments made by other woman who have gone through this stage in their life.
-The sympathy, care and sensitivity you were expecting from other women is absent, it can only be find in close family members or mahram men.
-Casual Comments made with a smirky laugh such as “Can you believe how big you have gotten,” leave you in tears.
+However as the pregnancy progresses, you are shocked at the hurtful and sometimes rude comments made by other women who have gone through this stage in their life.
+The sympathy, care and sensitivity you were expecting from other women is absent, and at times it can only be found in close family members.
+Casual comments made with a smirk such as “Can you believe how big you have gotten?” leave you in tears.

 I have experienced similar scenarios like the one mentioned above.
 In fact I experienced it so much that I made a checklist of all the things one should not do or say to a woman who is expecting.
 Keep in mind that a woman who is pregnant is going through changes internally that make her extra sensitive and it is during this time that she desires most the care and love of those around her.
 In an effort to “want for your sister what you want for yourself,” I have prepared the following list of cautionary tips for us women.

 1. Avoid saying anything that could be perceived as negative regarding the woman’s physical appearance.
 Basically anything besides “you look fantastic,” can be taken the wrong way.
 So either don’t comment on the woman’s appearance or give her a genuine heartfelt compliment.